The Cutting Mat: When You Need It and When You Don’t

 They can be used for everything from clay to a simple piece of paper.
 They also can come in literally any size.
 Some can even cover the whole top of your desk.
 Protecting it from any scratches and giving you the ability to cut very large projects.

-Fiskars Self Healing Cutting Mat with Grid for Sewing, Quilting, and Crafts - 24" x 36” Grid -...
+Fiskars Self Healing Cutting Mat for Quilting, Arts and Crafts, 24" x 36” Grid, Sewing Cutting...

 • ARTS AND CRAFTS STAPLE: Extra large self-healing cutting mat for sewing and other fabric-cutting projects, with easy-to-read measuring grids and 30, 45, and 60-degree...